web2solutions/dhxMVP/README.md

 The generated installers will be stored into `installers/`.

-The make the installers, run the following commands:
+To make the installers, run the following commands: